SimonGeorgeNZ/Milestone_three/README.md

 - John is planning a trip to the annual beer drinking festival, Oktoberfest.
 He uses Where to Next to search for other trips to Munich to find good ideas on where to stay and activities to do while on his trip.

+### As a user I would like to...

+- Easily find review of cities I want to visit
+- Add my reviews to the website
+- Edit or delete my reviews
+- Have the faith that no one else can edit my reviews or delete them

 # Fratures left to implement #

 - Ability to search for cities or any piece of a review - restaurant names, accommodation names or attractions etc.